 |Diversification||Diversified Across Multiple States & Properties|

-An eFund is another alternative investment Fundrise offers.
-It is designed as a tax-efficient investment vehicle and provides access to a professionally managed, diversified portfolio of for-sale housing units.
+eFunds are tax-efficient investment vehicles that provide access to a managed, diversified portfolio of for-sale housing units.

 Features of an eFund include:

 |For-sale Housing||Single-family home buildings in core U.S. cities serving millennials and first-time home buyers.|

 |Diversified||Each eFund invests in a wide variety of real estate assets.|

 |Passive Growth||The goal is to grow wealth over the long-term as assets appreciate in value.|

 |Direct-to-investor||By leveraging technology, investors save as much as 40% according to Fundrise.|

 Long-term Time Horizon: Investors who have a long-term time horizon are best suited to eREITs and eFunds.